csirmaz/ESFS/README.md

 - Only the earliest snapshot can be deleted
 - The perfomrance os reading snapshots does not need to be good
 - Special nodes (FIFO, etc.) and hard links are not allowed
-- Due to their complexity, renames are not currently allowed